 Habitat and Ecology

 It presumably lives underground, probably in forest.
+Other possible habitats are fruit tree plantations, rural gardens and secondary forest.
 On the assumption that its breeding habits are similar to Geotrypetes seraphini, it is viviparous, and is not dependent on water for breeding.

 There is no information on the population status of this species.